webplatform/docs/tutorials/mobile_viewport/index.md

 * Set the viewport's '''user-scalable=no''' to widen flexible content in landscape view.

-* Set the '''-webkit-text-size-adjust:none''' CSS property to keep text from changing size.
+* Set the '''text-size-adjust:none''' CSS property to keep text from changing size.

 * Apply flexible layout elements that adapt to available dimensions.

 * Optionally, use '''orientation''' media queries to change layout, and '''orientationchange''' handlers to respond in other ways.

+==Everything is changing==

+The viewport meta tag originated with the iPhone, and adapted for use by comparable Android and Nokia browsers.
+It is being standardized as the [[css/atrules/@viewport|'''@viewport''']] CSS at rule.